DevinLin2/MKS21X-FinalProject/README.md

   -Finished more methods inside of Monster class
   -Open the terminal in priavte mode, and created a symbol.
-  -Wrote code to exit the terminal with the escape key
+  -Wrote code to exit the terminal with the escape key 1/8/19
+  - Gave player and monster a symbol
+  - Created terminal, added code for player movement.